GMOD/jbrowse-jupyter/README.md

     - You can customize the color palette of the component through the use of `set_theme` function from the JBrowseConfig API.
 Below is an image of an LGV with a custom color palette.
 ![Custom Palette](https://github.com/GMOD/jbrowse-jupyter/raw/main/images/custom_palette.png)

-* Can I use local files?
+* Can I use local files/my own data?
     - There are a couple of ways in which you can configure and use your own data from your local environment in jbrowse views.
-1) make use of the jupyter notebook server as shown in the local_support.ipynb or launch your own http server with CORS which will enable you to use local files in Google Colab notebooks and binder notebooks
+        1.  make use of the jupyter notebook server as shown in the local_support.ipynb
+        2. launch your own http server with CORS which will enable you to use local files in Google Colab notebooks and binder notebooks

-    - Note that these solutions are recommended for your development environments and not supported in production.
+    **_Note_:** that these solutions are recommended for your development environments and not supported in production.